google/marl/README.md

 ## Building

-Marl contains a number of unit tests and examples which can be built using CMake.
+Marl contains many unit tests and examples that can be built using CMake.

 Unit tests require fetching the `googletest` external project, which can be done by typing the following in your terminal: